Understanding Forex Spreads & Costs: Complete Guide for 2026

 What is a good spread for EUR/USD?

-On a raw spread account, typical EUR/USD spreads during the London session are 0.0-0.3 pips (plus commission).
-On standard accounts, 0.6-1.0 pips is competitive.
-Anything above 1.5 pips is expensive.
-Compare spreads during the times you actually trade, not just the "from" figure brokers advertise.
-See our lowest spread brokers ranking for the current best options.
+On a raw spread (ECN) account, typical EUR/USD spreads during the London session are 0.0-0.3 pips plus commission (commonly $7 round-turn).
+On standard accounts without commission, 0.6-1.0 pips is competitive.
+Anything above 1.5 pips on EUR/USD during normal market hours is expensive.
+See our list of brokers with the tightest spreads.

 🎯 Key Takeaways